Stveshawn/contextual_topic_identification/README.md

 ## Data

-The data used ([Steam review dataset](https://www.kaggle.com/luthfim/steam-reviews-dataset)) is published on Kaggle covering ~480K reviews for 46 best selling video games on steam.
+The dataset ([Steam review dataset](https://www.kaggle.com/luthfim/steam-reviews-dataset)) is published on Kaggle covering ~480K reviews for 46 best selling video games on steam.

+To successfully run the model, you should have this dataset downloaded (kaggle authentication required) and placed in the `data` folder (or specify your own file path in the bash script).

-## Pipeline
+## Model

-+ steam review texts

-+ preprocessing
+To identify the potential topics of the target documents, traditional approaches are

-  + lowercase
++ Latent Dirichlet Allocation

-  + normalization (language, repetition)
-  + lemmatization
++ Embedding + Clustering
-  + stop words
-  + fix typos

-+ doc embedding: word embedding weighted by TF-IDF

-+ downstream tasks
+Although LDA generally works well for topic modeling tasks, it fails with short documents, in which there isn’t much text to model and documents that don’t coherently discuss topics.
+Using only bag-of-words information also make it quite limited.

+The contextual topic identification model leverages both bag-of-words and contextual information by including both the LDA topic probabilities and the sentence embeddings.
+The model is as follows

+where we

++ take the information from LDA probabilistic topic assignment (`v_1`) and sentence embeddings (`v_2`)
++ concatenate `\lambda * v_1` and `v_2` to get `v_{full}`
++ learn the latent space representation `v_{latent}` of by autoencoder
-  + clustering
++ implement clustering on the latent space representations.
-  + detecting meaningless reviews

 ## Result

-webapp by streamlit